 Form and Function

-Using Opamps have their pros and cons being much cheaper than discrete designs and implementations.
-They can also come with a preset level of tuning, resistance, impedance, and in turn elements of pre-determined tonality that can save a lot of time and money for manufactures who in turn can focus on perfecting other components in the system.
+Using Opamps have its pros and cons being much cheaper than discrete designs and implementations.
+They can also come with a preset level of tuning, resistance, impedance, and in turn elements of pre-determined tonality that can save a lot of time and money for manufacturers who in turn can focus on perfecting other components in the system.

 Cypher Labs curiously have turned to a Texas Instruments PCM2704 DAC as their decoder of choice inside the Picollo DAC which is not the highest resolving DAC chip on the market, not by a long shot topping out at 16/48 kHz.

-For now, though the vast majority of Android users will be well catered for in terms of bit rate capability with the Picollo DAC but what if Android in their next revision is able to decode at a higher rate?
-There stands a question mark on the Picollo’s future-proofing value if Android’s capabilities grow and develop as a high-end digital transport.
+For now, though the vast majority of Android users will be well catered for in terms of bit rate capability with the Picollo DAC.
+However, what if Android in its next revision is able to decode at a higher rate?
+There stands a question mark on Picollo’s future-proofing value if Android’s capabilities grow and develop as a high-end digital transport.

 The machined aluminum enclosure reminds me of an Apple-like unibody type with very few design joints except on the lower casing.
 Physical measurements wise the Picollo DAC is 20mm x 53mm x 88mm which is almost the same height as the diminutive FiiO E11k and the rather more expensive VorzAmp Duo.